victordejong/rmon/README.md

 ### Features

 - Collect CPU, Memory metrics in a configurable interval
+- Collect disk info using a user provided list
 - Read configuration from disk, commandline or environment variables
 - Print collected metrics to console